top of page

 Question: Is your beef grass-fed?

 Answer: Yes.
 We raise our cattle from beginning to end on the range and in the pasture.
-However, when it comes time to finish the animal, we grain-finish in the pasture.
+However, when it comes to finishing the animal, we offer two finish types: 100% grass-finished AND our Signature Finish where we grain-finish in the pasture.
 This means the animal has full access to a 150-acre pasture to graze while being grain-finished.
-This process creates a leaner beef with a full flavor profile.
+Both products are excellent, nutrient dense and tasty options!

 Question: Where do you get your beef?